safforddr/tbc/README.md

 #### **Turning on Secure boot**

-First, you have to have the esp-idf development environment installed as in 3 above.
+First, you have to have the esp-idf development environment installed as in "Making your own TBC-Firmware" above.
+Be sure that you can make and flash a working image before turning on secure boot.

 In general, follow "How To Enable Secure Boot V2" in "ESP32-S3 ESP-IDF Programming Guide".